nebHailemariam/FoodOrderingApp/README.md

 ## Making migrations and applying migrations to the database

-Open terminal and write the following command:
+Open the terminal and write the following command:
 ```
 $ python manage.py makemigrations
 $ python manage.py migrate auth